Shub1427/Shub1427.github.io/pages/gfx-hal-initials/physical-logical-devices.md

 requirements.
 We can use this queue to synchronously or parallelly process graphics commands.
 It acts as a link between our app render commands and surface draws.

+**What are Queues Families anyways??**
+Queue Families are a collection of support details for a GPU.
+It basically points out what kind of work our GPU hardware can really handle, like handling CPU compute operations, I/O transfer operations, GPU graphics/render operations etc.
+If all of them are supported by our GPU, then we need to make a choice between various queue families to decide on what particular operations we want to do via this Logical Device anytime.

 Cool!
 Now let's move forward towards some actual code example.

 We need to get two main instances out of `adapter` we previously got from Hal Instance.